All SBPL locations will be closed from Thursday November 28 through Friday, November 29 for Thanksgiving.

 Body

-The City of Santa Barbara is committed to providing essential City services, maintaining public safety, and protecting the quality of life of all its residents.
+The City of Santa Barbara is committed to providing essential City services, maintaining public safety, and protecting the quality of life of all our residents.
 This webpage is devoted to educating the community about the specific challenges facing the City, and to gather feedback on community priorities for future budget years.

 Sections